TritonDataCenter/rfd/rfd/0174/README.md

 vdevs, as long as disks from a single iscsi target are configured into different top-level vdevs in the `mako` zpool.

-### Two 20-wide raidz3 vdevs Per Target
+### Two 20-wide Raidz3 Vdevs Per Mako

-A better alternative with 34 available disks per iscsi target is to have 17 active `makos` using a zpool built with two 20-wide raidz3 top-level vdevs.
-We still have 20 iscsi target machines for a total of 54 machines in the storage group.
+A better alternative with 34 available disks per iscsi target is to have two top-level vdevs per `mako`, giving a total of 17 active `makos`.
+We would still have 20 iscsi target machines.
+This gives each `mako` a zpool built with two 20-wide raidz3 top-level vdevs and a total of 54 machines in the storage group.
 This allows each `mako` to have a larger zpool with the same durability.

 If an iscsi target fails, there will be two disks that are unavailable, but they will be in different top-level raidz3 vdevs.
 In this configuration, each `mako` has two 20-wide raid3 vdevs.
 This configuration is 85% efficient (34